screetsec/TheFatRat/issues.md

 ### Packages installation (using setup.sh)
-- fatrat creates a log file during the setup that is stored in TheFatRat/logs/install.log if your issue is related to setup then make sure you upload to your issue in github this file .
+- fatrat creates a log file during the setup that is stored in TheFatRat/logs/apt.log if your issue is related to setup then make sure you upload to your issue in github this file and install.log also in same directory .

 ### Using fatrat
 - Microsploit